Take a Day Trip to Molokai

 Book this trip through the activities desk in the lobby.
-The ferry leaves every morning at about 7:15 and returns at 4:15.
+Sadly, the ferry stopped running to Molokai.

 Tip: If you are at all prone to motion sickness, buy and take some Meclizine for the trip over and back.
 It's available without a prescription from your pharmacist.

 There are seats on top of the ferry as well as enclosed ones.
 If you sit on top, you may get wet from the spray, plus the motion is greater.

 You can rent a car or take a tour.
 There are bus, hiking, and mule tours.
 We took the bus tour, which was okay, but we usually like to travel on our own.
 If we go back, we'll rent a car so that we can stop wherever we want.

 There are only 7,000 residents on Molokai, so there are no traffic lights and only a few stop signs.